arestivo/slides/markdown/php.md

 # Loose and Strict Comparisons

 Comparisons can be tricky in PHP.
-There are two type of equality operators:
+There are two types of equality operators:

-**Loose comparison**
+**Loose comparison**: Types can be converted before comparison.

 ```php
 if ($a == $b) {   // != gives the opposite result